joostkremers/parsebib/README.md

 In order to return entries in a way that is suitable for display, `parsebib` can post-process field values while reading the contents of a `.bib` file.
 This post-processing involves a number of modifications.
 First, it removes the braces or double quotes around field values,  replaces newlines, tabs and form feeds with spaces, and collapses sequences of whitespace characters into a single space.

 Furthermore, TeX markup is prettified: LaTeX commands for special characters are replaced with their (Unicode) representations (i.e. `\textdollar` is replaced with $, `\S` with §, `---` with —, etc.), LaTeX commands that have an obligatory argument are replaced with that argument, optional arguments and braces are removed.
-In addition, the arguments of `\textit` and friends are given text properties so that they display as italic, bold, etc., (provided a suitable font is used in Emacs).
+In addition, the arguments of `\textbf`, `\textit` and `\emph` are given text properties so that they display as bold or italic, and the argument of `\textsc` is converted to caps.
+(Optionally, the arguments of `\text{bf|it}` and `\emph` can be converted to Org or Markdown; see below for details.)
 LaTeX commands that have no obligatory argument, such as `\LaTeX`, are retained.

 Post-processing also involves expanding `@String` abbreviations: abbreviations in field values (or `@String` definitions) are replaced with their definition, so that field values are (more or less) shown the way they would appear after processing with BibTeX / `biblatex`.